ttpc47/coumano-front/README.md

 ## 🙏 Acknowledgments

 - Built for Cameroonian universities with love ❤️
+- **FastAPI**: For the excellent Python web framework
+- Built for Cameroonian universities with love ❤️
 - Powered by modern web technologies
 - Designed for African educational excellence